iSuneast/ComfyUI-WebhookNotifier/README.md

 ## Usage

-The plugin provides a Webhook Notifier node that can be connected to image output to send notifications when generation is complete.
+The plugin provides a Webhook Notifier node that can be connected to any output to send notifications when execution is complete.

 Parameter description:
-- `images`: Trigger input (required, can connect to an `IMAGE` output or a `VHS_FILENAMES` output; the data is **not** read or sent, only used as a trigger)
 - `webhook_url`: Webhook URL address (required, default is "https://example.com/webhook")
+- `any_input`: Trigger input (optional, accepts any type such as IMAGE, STRING, LATENT, VHS_FILENAMES, etc.; the data is **not** read or sent, only used as a trigger)
 - `additional_info`: Additional information in JSON format (optional, default is empty)

 ## Webhook Notification Format

-The WebhookNotifier node sends the contents of the `additional_info` parameter as the JSON payload. **Note that the image data itself is not included in the webhook payload**.
-The node only requires the image input to trigger the notification when image generation is complete.
+The WebhookNotifier node sends the contents of the `additional_info` parameter as the JSON payload. **Note that the input data itself is not included in the webhook payload**.
+The node only requires the `any_input` connection to trigger the notification when execution is complete.

 For example, if you provide the following in the additional_info field: